zchee/golang-wiki/CodeReviewConcurrency.md

 a mistake which will limit the scalability of the code, and it's likely unit test won't find such a bug.

-> ⚠️ **Disputed**.
+> ⚠️ **Misleading information**.
 Buffered channels do not inherently increase "scalability" versus unbuffered channels.
 However, buffered channels can easily obscure deadlocks and other fundamental design errors that would be immediately apparent with unbuffered channels.

 <a name="rwmutex"></a>